 You will then be redirected to the Static Pages code editor, where you can edit the actual code of your static web page or HTML file.
 Once you are done modifying your HTML code, don’t forget to click on the “Save file” button to save your changes.

 WordPress is the best and most innovative content management system for beginners and developers alike.
 With all of the built-in features that can help you create unique websites and stand out from the competition, you need to use supporting plugins to do essential tasks outside the default features.

 Sometimes its needed to put a custom HTML page or use a static web page from an older website and put it on your existing website, which by default won’t work without any workaround.
+Always verify if a website is down or up before publishing it online.
 While there are several ways to get this done, using the Static Pages WordPress plugin can simplify the process for you.

 In the end, the website owners want the freedom to customize their websites without worrying about the complicated errors such as 404 errors and doing the dirty coding aspect or even touching the host management, which makes Static Pages WordPress plugin a perfect solution for this problem.